 While we use raw materials and other key material supplies that are generally available from multiple commercial sources, certain raw materials that we use to cultivate our influenza vaccines, such as embryonated eggs, are in short supply or difficult for suppliers to produce in accordance with our specifications.
+Certain raw materials are from single-sourced suppliers, while we are expanding our supplier portfolio for supply alternatives, however, any efforts to substitute key materials from an alternate source may be delayed as they may require regulatory approval.
+Moreover, regulatory approvals to market our products may be conditioned upon obtaining certain materials from specified sources.
+The COVID-19 pandemic has also created a sudden surge in material used in COVID-19 vaccine and medical supplies.
 If third-party suppliers were to cease production or otherwise fail to supply us with quality raw materials, and if we were unable to contract on acceptable terms for these materials with alternative suppliers, our ability to deliver our products to the market would be adversely affected.

-In addition, if we fail to secure long-term supply sources for some of the raw materials we use, our business could be harmed.
-For example, we do not have a long-term agreement for the supply of hepatitis B antigens used for Bilive production.
-We source hepatitis B antigens entirely from Beijing Tiantan Biological Products Co., Ltd. ("Beijing Tiantan").
+In addition, if we fail to secure supply sources for some of the raw materials we use, our business could be harmed.
+For example, we sourced hepatitis B antigens entirely from Beijing Institute of Biological Products Co., Ltd. ("Beijing Biological") for Bilive production.
 Although we are developing our own hepatitis B vaccine, before it is approved to be commercialized, we have to rely on the supplier to receive hepatitis B antigen.
-We and Beijing Tiantan agreed to enter into annual hepatitis B antigens supply agreements after our previous ten-year exclusive supply framework agreement expired in October 2012.
-Beijing Tiantan supplied hepatitis B antigens to us from July 2013 to June 2015 based on the annual supply agreement.
-Thereafter, Beijing Tiantan ceased its hepatitis B antigens production due to facilities renovation.
-We will work closely with Beijing Tiantan to resume production of Bilive.
-However, we do not have expected timetable to this.
+We and Beijing Biological agreed to enter into annual hepatitis B antigens supply agreements after our previous ten-year exclusive supply framework agreement expired in October 2012.
+Beijing Biological supplied hepatitis B antigens to us from July 2013 to June 2015 based on the annual supply agreement.
+Thereafter, Beijing Biological ceased its hepatitis B antigens production due to facilities renovation.
+We are working closely with Beijing Biological to resume production of Bilive.